Limerick Leader owner cleared to acquire two more titles

 To ensure that the company complies with the conditions set by the CCPC, an independent monitoring trustee will be appointed.
 They will have the “rights and powers necessary to monitor compliance with the commitments”.

-Following the CCPC’s approval, the parties will now have to submit a notification to the Minister for Communications, Climate Action and Environment who will assess the merger separately with a focus on media plurality.
+Following the CCPC’s approval, the parties will now have to submit a notification to the Minister for Communications Richard Bruton, who will assess the merger separately with a focus on media plurality.